-A. Class F encourages ARES, RACES and local radio club groups to develop working relationships with their EOC or to practice an existing emergency plan.
+A. Class F encourages ARES, RACES and local radio club groups to develop working relationships with their EOC and to practice their existing emergency plans.

 Q. What qualifies as an EOC?

 A. To qualify it must be either a) a Federal, State, County, City or other Civil Government agency or administrative entity; or, b) a chapter of a national or international served agency (such as American Red Cross or Salvation Army) with which your local group has an established operating arrangement.